janmuldner1-svg/ICCM/Plan_of_Action.md

 Reproducible for other regions in Indonesia

 By Wednesday evening: Basic code to retrieve datasets and dataset for extent fixed.
+Use shiny for visualization? -> Pascal will look into it.

 Day 1